 - (a) Conducted a workshop to assess the strengths, weaknesses, opportunities and threats concerning existing and future conditions impacting the development of the Township. - (b) Consulted with and/or reviewed published planning and zoning documents of adjacent jurisdictions to identify potential conflicts with the provisions of the Plan being updated.
-Where feasible and known, the Planning Commission also reviewed and cooperated with economic, social and physical development programs of the state and federal government. - (c) Developed goals and objectives, as well as a future land use plan and map, based on the information obtained from input from the general public and the study of existing and future conditions impacting the physical development of the Township. - (d) Developed a draft document for review by the Board of Trustees prior to submitting to adjacent jurisdictions for their input.
-Upon receiving the blessing of the Board of Trustees, the Planning Commission distributed copies for review. - (e) Upon receipt of the input from adjacent communities, revised the Plan where appropriate and scheduled a public hearing for review by the general public.
+Where feasible and known, the Planning Commission also reviewed and cooperated with economic, social and physical development programs of the state and federal government. - (c) Developed goals and objectives based on the information obtained from input from the general public and the study of existing and future conditions impacting the physical development of the Township. - (d) Upon receipt of the input from adjacent communities, revised the Plan where appropriate and scheduled a public hearing for review by the general public.
 Revisions to the Plan were made where appropriate following the public hearing and receipt of comments. - (f) Following completion of the planning process, the Planning Commission took formal action to adopt the Plan.
-The Board of Trustees, at their discretion, also adopted the Plan.
+The Township Board, at their discretion, also adopted the Plan.
 Please see Appendix for resolutions from respective bodies.